Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Introduction

-From the framework aspect, a two-stage continual tuning framework is proposed in our work.
-In the first stage, the \emph{Injection Stage}, we emphasize on exploiting the underlying connections between different symbols, enabling the model to learn diverse symbolic knowledge thoroughly.
-In the second stage, the \emph{Infusion Stage}, we shift our focus to balance the model's dual capabilities by utilizing both symbolic data and general instruction tuning.
-Specifically, in the Injection stage, the symbolic task collection is leveraged to tune on LLaMA-2-Chat models, obtaining \slmb variants.
-In the Infusion stage, we combine the general instruction-tuning data with the sampled symbolic data.
-Tuning on the basis of \slmb, we can obtain \slmi versions.
-Finally, Symbol-LLM series are widely tested on both symbol-centric and NL-centric tasks, which are verified to exhibit substantial superiority.
+From the framework aspect, we apply a two-stage continual tuning framework including the \emph{Injection Stage} and the \emph{Infusion Stage}.
+The \emph{Injection Stage} prioritizes the exploitation of the inherent connections between different symbols, thereby enabling the model to thoroughly learn a wide range of symbolic knowledge.
+After tuning LLaMA-2-Chat models with all collected symbolic data, we obtain \slmb variants.
+The \emph{Infusion Stage} focuses on balancing the model's dual capabilities by utilizing both symbolic data and general instruction tuning.
+After combining the general instruction-tuning data with the sampled symbolic data and tuning based on \slmb, we can obtain \slmi.
+Finally, Symbol-LLM series models are widely tested on both symbol-centric and NL-centric tasks, which are verified to exhibit substantial superiority.

 \if In short, We propose Symbol-LLM, a series of ``foundational'' and open-source models aiming at advancing the leverage of symbols to expand the effects of LLMs.
 The two aforementioned problems are addressed from both data and framework aspects.
 From the perspective of data, a collection of 34 text-to-symbol instruction tasks, covering $\sim$20 different symbolic forms, are obtained from sampling off-the-shelf benchmarks, prompting GPT-4 or introducing symbol-evol strategies.
 They are supervised finetuned in a unified manner to capture symbol interrelations.
 From the framework aspect, this work designs a two-stage framework with \emph{Injection} and \emph{Infusion} stages.
 The former includes abundant text-to-symbol tasks to train on LLaMA-2-Chat models, obtaining \slmb series.
 The latter stage combines a collection of general instruction-tuning data with symbolic data.
 They are leveraged to continually train on \slmb models and obtain \slmi versions.
 Symbol-LLM series are widely tested on both symbol-centric and NL-centric tasks, which are verified to exhibit substantial superiority. \fi